-Next: Internal persecutor
+Internal persecutor

-- The experience of violence in childhood can lead to the development of the trauma triangle. - We subconsciously develop an internal aggressor. (identification with the aggressor: Sándor Ferenczi, Anna Freud)
+- The experience of violence in childhood can lead to the development of the trauma triangle. - We subconsciously develop an inner pattern of the aggressor.
+(Sándor Ferenczi, Anna Freud)

 - Following the pattern of the aggressor, we subconsciously develop an internal persecutor. - With the experience of extreme violence in childhood the pattern of "victim", "rescuer", and "internal persecutor" takes shape in us and in turn leads to narcissism and the suppression of creativity.